shayhowe/modular-html-css-js-workshop/README.md

 <script src="data/playlist.json"></script>
 ```

-* Add `data-loading-flag` to the loading flag element
+* Add `data-player-loading` to the loading flag element
 * Add `data-player-container` to the main player container element, and set the display property to `none` for the `.container` class

 * Look at `PLAYLIST_DATA.data` and use the console to familiarize yourself with the data structure